-Best Beaches of Portugal
+The Best Beaches of Algarve Portugal

 The sun fills the fine white sands of these beaches with light and joy.
 Whether they are immense stretches of sand as far as the eye can see, or little coves sheltered by rocks, each beach has its own dazzling and surprising beauty.
 Some are crowded, with lots of entertainment, while other remain deserted and unexplored, holding secrets waiting to be unveiled.
 Portugal has many beach travel destinations…… there’s always something for every taste and state of mind, whether it’s to stretch out and relax on the sand, take a walk by the sea, to enjoy a date or to have fun and party the night away.
+You can also find more information for Algarve Portugal here.

 But despite their many differences, the beaches do have something in common: their quality, demonstrated by the large number of EU blue flags awarded each year, certifying their excellent conditions and amenities.
 The clear waters of the sea also have different moods.
 Some beaches have quiet, peaceful seas, especially in the Algarve, which even in the winter is a great holiday destination; others have livelier seas, with waves that are just right for various high adrenaline sports.
-Here are the best beaches of Portugal:
+Here are the best beaches of Algarve Portugal:

 Prainha Beach

 Compared to other beaches in Algarve, Prainha Beach is quite small.
 Actually, “Prainha” in portuguese means “tiny beach”.
 However, it still remains popular, especially among the locals, during the weekends and summertime.
 Prainha Beach is in the eastern side of Alvor in Algarve and also close to Praia da Rocha, Portimao and Lagos.
+The waters of Prainha in Algarve are ideal for swimming, snorkeling, sailing, windsurfing and surfing.
+If you don’t have your gear for these activities, you can rent them from facilities found near the beach.
+Although few restaurants are within the area, you can stroll back to close by Alvor and eat around that area.

 Marinha Beach